Modeling cyclicality and intransitivity in paired comparisons data: Simulations

+The ranking error $\widehat{RE}$ is the expected number of pairwise preference directions that are incorrectly recovered.

 Three experimental scenarios are considered, see Table \ref{simulation:scenarios}.
 In Scenario I, the minimal model is unique, moreover the triads in the minimal model have three ticks whereas all other triads have either $0$ or $1$ ticks in $\mathcal{C}_{\bnu_{\rm cyclic}}$.
 In Scenario II the minimal model is again unique, all triads in the minimal model have three ticks as does the triad $(4,5,6)$ which is not present in the minimal model.
-Finally, in Scenario III, the minimal model is not unique as $\pmb{c}_{(1,2,3)}-\pmb{c}_{(1,2,4)}= -\pmb{c}_{(1,3,4)} +\pmb{c}_{(2,3,4)}$, and thus no triad has three ticks.
+Finally, in Scenario III the minimal model is not unique as $\pmb{c}_{(1,2,3)}-\,\pmb{c}_{(1,2,4)}= -\,\pmb{c}_{(1,3,4)} +\pmb{c}_{(2,3,4)}$.

 \FloatBarrier

 \FloatBarrier